I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 And from that point on, I was pretty damn impressed with what you've done.

-And yet you live through that.
+And yet you lived through that.

-My question to you is how do you deal with the animus towards you that you encounter?
+My question to you is: how do you deal with the animus towards you that you encounter?

 I don't understand it.